 Students may complete full-time internships ranging from working on a newspaper to serving as a pastoral care assistant in a hospital.
-Online internship postings, along with national directories, are maintained by the Office of Career Development.
-Students should consult with the Office of Career Development, and Career Development professionals will assist in exploring internship possibilities.
+Online internship postings, along with national directories, are maintained by the Career and Internship Center.
+Students should consult with the Career and Internship Center, and career development professionals will assist in exploring internship possibilities.
 Although a number of concentrations have required internship components, internships may be taken by students from all majors.

 Students work under the joint supervision of a faculty member and a qualified professional in the field.
 Before registering for a specific internship, the student must have an appropriate faculty supervisor.
 See the Academic Regulations and Off-Campus Study sections of the catalog for more details.
 Internships are offered on a credit/no credit basis only.
 Up to four units of internship credit may be counted in the total required units for graduation.